Warner Music Group acquires Uproxx

 Warner says Uproxx reaches an audience of 40 million people through its websites and other platforms.

 The financial terms of the acquisition were not disclosed.
-According to Crunchbase, Uproxx raised a total of $43.3 million from investors including IVP, Advancit Capital and WPP Ventures.
+According to Crunchbase, Uproxx raised a total of $43.3 million from investors, including IVP, Advancit Capital and WPP Ventures.